You are here

 - Enrollment in MUS 109, MUS 409, or MUS 509 (see Course Information, above);

-- Successful completion of the Handbook Quiz (on Blackboard);
+- Successful completion of the Handbook Exam (on Canvas);

 - Consideration, at all times and in all situations, of the best interests of the overall group;